 - Interest incurred only on the funds borrowed – you can set the line of credit limit at whatever figure you think is appropriate, but you will not need to repay any interest until you have withdrawn cash.
 This means that if you do not spend anything, you will not owe any interest.

-- Flexibility – with a line of credit, you have the flexibility to spend however much you like up to your credit limit.
+- Flexibility – with a line of credit, you have the flexibility to spend however much you need up to your credit limit.
 This needs to be repaid within a predetermined term, but once you have repaid, you can continue using the line of credit.

 - Annual or monthly maintenance fees, regardless of use – some lenders may charge you maintenance fees to keep your line of credit active, regardless of how much you use it.
 This means that even if you have not used your line of credit in the first month or year, you may still be charged for maintenance.

 - Higher rates than fixed loans – line of credit loans can have higher rates than fixed loans because they are unsecured.
-However, some lenders may allow you to secure your line of credit against an asset to reduce the interest rate, but this proves a risk to your high value item.
+However, some lenders may allow you to secure your line of credit against an asset to reduce the interest rate, but this proves a risk to your high-value item.

 - Typically requires a good credit score to qualify – many line of credit lenders may require a good credit score to approve an application.
-While there may be some that offer line of credit loans for bad credit, you may need to consider other alternatives, such as using savings or personal borrowing.
+While there may be some that offer a line of credit loan for bad credit, you may need to consider other alternatives, such as using savings or personal borrowing.

 - Temptation to spend due to ease of access – as lines of credit function like a credit card, it is almost too easy to keep spending, which can land you in hot water if you go over your limit or do not have the funds to make repayments.

-Alternatives To Line Of Credit Loans
+H2: Alternatives to Line of Credit Loans

-Try and consider whether the purchase is necessary at that time and whether it can wait.
+Consider whether the purchase is necessary at that time and whether it can wait.
 If so, you can try to save up the money needed, which allows you to avoid having to repay with interest.
 You can also look to see if you already have the funds available in your savings to cover part of the purchase before applying for credit.

 If you have trusted friends or family members that could help you with your financial issues or large purchase, personal borrowing is an option to explore.
 You can even make up a written agreement to confirm the terms and conditions.